danayou/Relational-Database-Project/README.md

 # Relational-Database-Design-Project
-EER data modelling, relational design, and a prototype Relational Database with queries
+EER data modeling, relational design, and a prototype Relational Database with queries